merijndewit/Office_Portal/README.md

 In this time of covid, we work a lot remotely from each other, for example in another space.
 One can feel lonely here.
 So we came up with the idea to create an office portal and make it accessible to everyone using Github.
 With the Office Portal, you can look into another room.
 With this project, we hope to reduce loneliness in the office by bringing your colleagues a little closer with the help of IT.
 The GitHub page contains all instructions on how to make an Office Portal yourself, as well as all the necessary code.

+# The project
+For the project, we want to make two portals that stream video to each other.
+Streaming with decent quality and delay can be really hard on the raspberry pi.
+Luckily we've made a python program that makes it a lot easier!
+It’s recommended that you start with installing the Office Portal program on both PIs.
+And Then making the portals themselves.
+All the instructions to make a functioning portal from software to hardware are written down below!
+Hang them both in seperate office rooms and will end up with an awesome portal to make your office less lonely!

 # Installing

 We have multiple ways for installing Office Portal on your raspberry pi.
 The recommended way is to use the GUI.
 It is really simple to install and only requires a few steps.
 But if you want to use/install Office Portal in a different way then you can!
-We made a different file (because it is so long) for other ways of using/installing Office Portal [here](https://github.com/merijndewit/Office_Portal/blob/main/Other.md).
+We made a different file (because it is so long) for other ways of using/installing Office Portal [Here](https://github.com/merijndewit/Office_Portal/blob/main/Other.md).
 If you are happy using the GUI then continue to **Installing GUI**.

 # Installing Office Portal (GUI)